sympodius/org-novelist/README.md

 Now, when you export the story with `org-novelist-export-story`, there will be a glossary at the end of the file, including names, aliases, and descriptions of all the characters, places, and props which you have tagged for inclusion.

 It is also possible to include chapter level glossaries in your exported file.
 These will appear at the end of the chapters you select, and will only include your selected glossary items when they also appear in that chapter.
 The procedure to generate an exported chapter level glossary is similar to the one for the entire story.
 This time, however, just open the chapter file where you would like to add an export glossary.
-At the top of the file, underneath teh `#+TITLE:` line, add the following:
+At the top of the file, underneath the `#+TITLE:` line, add the following:

 ```
 #+GENERATE: glossary